The Sunday Best (2/24/2019)

 Presenting, this week’s Sunday Best:

-Staying with Doc G of DiverseFI, he considers how staring at his portfolio balance is a bit like staring at his figure in the mirror.
+DiverseFI, he considers how staring at his portfolio balance is a bit like staring at his figure in the mirror.
 But fatter is only better in the former context.
 Wealth Dysmorphic Disorder.

 Only the wealthy will have to deal with that first-world “problem.”
 Being born into wealth can lead to financial issues, too.
 Zero from Walking to FIRE shares How “Growing Up Rich” Failed Me Financially.
 No, not the worst problem to have, but a good reminder for those of us raising children.

 The Financial Samurai, a California resident, has an issue with taxes.
 Can you blame him?
 Three Favorite Ways To Earn Money And Pay Less Taxes.

 With enough money and/or passive income, you can leave the ranks of the gainfully employed, and we’re seeing more and more physician take that option.
 The OB Doctor Mom explains The Reason Everyone is Retiring Early from Their Medical Career. [or so it seems]

 Carl from 1500 Days retired two years ago in his early forties.
 It took him all of two years to find time to write this guest post for Montana Money Adventures.
 He explains the tardiness and what he’s been up to in The FIRE-y Life with Mr. 1500.

 Dylin & Allison from Retire by 45 have been retired twice as long as Carl, and they’ve been having a grand time.
 10 Cool Things We’ve Done Since Achieving FIRE (& 5 We’re Planning).